 6. Mara Hoffman

 The aim of Mara Hoffman is to design and manufacture their apparel more sustainably to reduce their impact and to generate awareness among their customers.
 From their collections, you can expect hemp, organic cotton, linen, ethical alpaca wool, and fibrous plant-based materials sourced through Lenzing Group.
 Their vision relies on transparency as they share both setbacks and prosperities keeping an open and honest conversation with their customers at all times.
-And by the bye, their spring collection for 2019 is gorgeous!

 7. Beyond Retro

 Who said sustainable fashion couldn’t be stylish?
-We hope that you are inspired to reroute your shopping course and pay these stores a visit - we guarantee that it will be worth it.
-An important note to add is that although these brands help transform the perception the world hold on fashion, remember that taking good care of what your wardrobe already consists of is your most sustainable option.
+We hope that you are inspired to reroute your shopping and pay these stores a visit - we guarantee that it will be worth it.
+An important note to add is that although these brands help transform the perception the world holds on fashion, remember that taking good care of what your wardrobe already consists of is your most sustainable option.